ade-sede/lox-interpreter/README.md

 Alternatively to running you can:

-- `tokenize` to see the list of tokens in the source ifle
+- `tokenize` to see the list of tokens in the source file
-- `parse` to see a string representation of the AST

 # Status